What is a Virtual Receptionist? (and How it Benefits You)

 What a Virtual Receptionist Isn't

-Now that you know what a virtual receptionist is, let's go through some common misconceptions around virtual receptionist services.
+Let's go through some common misconceptions around virtual receptionist services.

-- A virtual receptionist is not an automated voice prompt.
+- It's not an automated voice prompt.

 - It’s not an AI chatbot.